 The Atlanta Braves may be beginning to wonder if they made the right call giving Cole Hamels a one-year deal worth $18 million in the offseason.
 With the Chicago Cubs last year, he was a stellar pitcher, putting up a 3.81 ERA over almost 142 innings, but has now come up limp.
 Hamels is telling his new team that he is experiencing shoulder discomfort and needs time to recover.
 That means he won’t be available for a couple of weeks, at least, and team GM Alex Anthopoulos adds that it also means he most likely won’t be able to be added to the opening day roster.

-The New York Yankees saw pitchers and catchers arrive for spring training today, but one individual was noticeably absent.
+The New York Yankees saw pitchers and catchers arrive as spring training begins today, but one individual was noticeably absent.
 Domingo German is persona non grata for the time being, a title he earned for violating league rules against domestic violence.
 He was suspended for 81 games in January, retroactive to the 18 he missed last season after the drama came to light, and the Yankees were so determined to make a statement that they even stripped his name from his locker.